 “To be interested solely in technique would be a very superficicial thing to me.
 If I have an emotion, before I die, that's deeper than any emotion that I've ever had, then I will paint a more powerful picture that will have nothing to do with just technique, but will go beyond it.” - Andrew Wyeth

 All of my paintings are created on location.
 Every single brush stroke is made while standing within the landscape of the subject.
-The sun beating down on my face, streaming through the glimmering, golden light of the leaves, the flowing sounds of water, the breezing rush of wind on my skin, the solid earth beneath me.
-All the elements of nature interact and hypnotize me in a profound state, the vibration of which enters into the paint itself.
+The sun beating down on my face, streaming through the glimmering, golden light in the leaves, the flowing sounds of water, the rushing breeze of wind on my skin, the solid earth beneath me.
+All the elements of nature interact and hypnotize me in a profound state, the vibration of which, I believe, enters into the paint itself.

 Contemplating Art, by Ken Wilber

 I am deeply interested in matters of Spirit.
 And to this concern my paintings are a narrative through my continuing inner unfoldment.
 I discovered this passage by Ken Wilber and I think it is the finest selection of words regarding art, its relationship to the spiritual, and its power to transform and enlighten.
 This passage points to an experience I strive to elicit with my work.

 When I directly view, say, a great Van Gogh, I am reminded of what all superior art has in common: the capacity to simply take your breath away.
 To literally, actually, make you inwardly gasp, at least for that second or two when the art first hits you, or more accurately, first enters your being: you swoon a bit, you are slightly stunned, you are open to perceptions that you had not seen before.
 Sometimes, of course, it is much quieter than that: the work seeps into your pores gently, and yet you are changed somehow, maybe just a little, maybe a lot; but you are changed.